Ruhan17/CSE-102-Structured-Programming-Language-Sessional/README.md

 __Two Assignments__ and __One Project__ were done at this course.

-You need to install the __igraphics.h__ header file to run these codes
+You need to install the __igraphics.h__ header file to run these codes.
+Relevant installation techniques are provided

 __Assignment on Clock__: